TheMathGeek314/MilliGolf/ReadMe.md

 - Randomize course transitions, which will add the tent door as well as all the individual course doors to the transition pool for room or door randomizers.

 Warning: enabling Door Rando (from TrandoPlus), Course Access and Course Transitions will likely cause generation to take much longer than usual.

+#

+Credit to [nerthul](https://github.com/nerthul11) for most of the rando integration

+Credit to [Pimpas](https://github.com/dpinela) for the transition rando integration